 Don’t let some good points blind your eyes to a person’s lack of true commitment to Jesus Christ.
 If you find yourself continually excusing your boyfriend’s or girlfriend’s behavior, it could be that he or she is a fool.
 Call sin “sin,” and call off the relationship.
 In short, follow Solomon’s instruction: “Leave the presence of a fool.”
 (Proverbs 14:7)

-[Excerpted from Joel’s helpful booklet, HELP!
+[Excerpted from Joel’s excellent mini-book, HELP!
 I’m Confused about Dating]